Coronavirus Illinois: IL reports record number of new COVID-19 cases as testing increases; total cases top 83K with over 3.6K deaths

 Illinois' previous record high for testing was 20,671 tests completed on May 8, the only other time the 20,000 threshold has been crossed.
 The previous record for new cases was 3,137 on May 1.

+With some local governments threatening to go it alone with their own reopening plans, Gov. Pritzker is playing hardball.
+He said he would consider using the state's authority in distributing federal dollars to block federal assistance to those local governments.

+"The vast majority of those counties and individuals, those business owners, are not talking to epidemiologists.
+They're not talking to scientists.
+In fact, they're not relying on science in any way whatsoever," Pritzker said.

-Governor JB Pritzker said that the way the metrics are looking, it appears most of the state will be able to move into Phase 3 by May 29.
-But he continued to come under fire for his "Restore Illinois" plan.
+Gov. Pritzker said Tuesday that the metrics suggest that most of the state will be able to move into Phase 3 on May 29, but he is resisting calls to allow communities to reopen sooner.

-"I've said the battle has been fought on two fronts, health and economy," Pritzker said.
+"The General Assembly needs to pass a comprehensive plan to support families, small businesses and small towns," Pritzker said.

-Gov. Pritzker called on the legislature to reconvene to pass a comprehensive plan to help families and businesses, but he is not calling them back into special session.
+The governor called on lawmakers to return to session before the end of the month, but he is not willing to call a special session to force it.

 But with his stay-at-home order wreaking havoc on small businesses, Pritzker is now coming under increasing criticism.